tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 # Introduction

-Network slicing allows a Service Provider to create independent and isolated logical networks on top of a common or shared physical network infrastructure.
+Network slicing allows a Service Provider to create independent and logical networks on top of a common or shared physical network infrastructure.
 Such network slices can be offered to customers or used internally by the Service Provider to facilitate or enhance their service offerings.
 A Service Provider can also use network slicing to structure and